Anastasia-Labs/design-patterns/parameter-validation/PARAMETER-VALIDATION.md

 So that if the param is used multiple times it doesn't need to be spliced in everywhere.

 Given a plutus script that accepts parameters (in the above example, a `TxOutRef`), with this design pattern you can verify onchain that a given script hash is an instance of that script with a specific parameter applied.

+# Examples and Implementation
+We maintain a standard library that provides a high-level abstraction for onchain parameter validation and many other design patterns.
+You can explore the implementation of this design pattern in our [aiken-design-patterns](https://github.com/Anastasia-Labs/aiken-design-patterns/blob/develop/lib/aiken-design-patterns/parameter-validation.ak) repository.

 # Considerations
 This design pattern only works under the assumption that the parameter is constant size (this holds true for `TxOutRef`).
 If a script accepts parameters with dynamic size (ie. arbitrary size integer / bytestring) then to use it with this